-If the position audit results in the employee being reassigned to a classification in a lower pay range, the employee's rate of pay will not may be reduced.
-If the compensation of the reassigned employee exceeds the maximum step of the new pay range, however, the employee will be placed in step X and will not receive an increase in compensation until the maximum rate of pay for the new classification exceeds the employee's rate of pay.
+If the position audit results in the employee being reassigned to a classification in a lower pay range, the employee's rate of pay may be reduced.

 If the position audit results in no change in the employee's classification, but a change in the pay range assignment of the classification, the employee will be adjusted to the same step in the new pay range.